kineticadb/charts/docs/Advanced/kinetica_mac_arm_k8s.md

 glightbox.auto_caption: true
 tags:
   - Advanced
+  - Development
 ---
 # :material-apple: Kinetica DB on Kubernetes :simple-arm:

-This walkthrough will show how to install Kinetica DB on a Mac running OS X.
-The Kubernetes cluster will be running on VMs with Ubuntu Linux 22.04 ARM64.
+This walkthrough will show how to install Kinetica DB on a Mac running OS X. The Kubernetes cluster will be running on VMs with Ubuntu Linux 22.04 ARM64.

-This solution is equivalent to a production bare metal installation and does not use Docker or QEMU but rather Apple native Virtualization.
+This solution is equivalent to a production bare metal installation and does not use Docker, Podman or QEMU but rather Apple native Virtualization.

 The Kubernetes cluster will consist of one Master node `k8smaster1` and two Worker nodes `k8snode1` & `k8snode2`.